appleseedlab/cpp2c/triads/README.md

 This directory contains code "triads".

-Each triad is composed of three versions of the same snippet of C code:
+Each triad includes three versions of the same snippet of C code:
 1. The un-preprocessed code.
 2. The pre-processed code.
 3. The way the code is expected to look after its macros have been converted to existing C constructs.

+Each triad also includes a comment field listing any extra information about how the macro was converted.

 Sets of triads are stored in YAML files to allow for programmatic access to them.